-I had a story out on Wired today, where I tagged along with tech-graffiti artists as they showed me the123938184_027b87c86b newest innovations in street art.
+I had a story out on Wired today, where I tagged along with tech-graffiti artists as they showed me the newest innovations in street art.
 (Get it, ‘tagged’ along – god I’m funny).
 Anyways, they call themselves the Graffiti Research Lab and they are a division of Eyebeam.

 The story itself is interesting in its ability to document an innovative method of guerrilla art, but the